Ada-C6/weekly-learning-goals/weekly-learning-goals/week-17.md

 - Manipulate state data based on form submissions
 - Learn about a specific type of component: Functional Stateless Component
 - Learn about a specific type of component: Container Components with Presentational Components
+- Learn to explain the purpose and mechanics of Snapshot testing
+- Learn how to test user interaction in React